Conventional maybe but not dull

 Gauche, naïf but steely

-Ride Clear of Diablo is a conventional but nevertheless pleasant B-Western.
-You could give it a go.
+Ride Clear of Diablo is a highly enjoyabl Western.
+You should give it a go.